arangodb/docs/3.10/programs-arangodump-maskings.md

         "type": "<masking-function>"
       }
     ]
   }
+}
 ```

 If the path starts with a `.` then it matches any path ending in `name`.
-For example, `.name` will match the field `name` of all leaf attributes
+For example, `.name` matches the field `name` of all leaf attributes
 in the document.
 Leaf attributes are attributes whose value is `null`,
 `true`, `false`, or of data type `string`, `number` or `array`.
 That means, it matches `name` at the top level as well as at any nested level
 (e.g. `foo.bar.name`), but not nested objects themselves.

-On the other hand, `name` will only match leaf attributes
+On the other hand, `name` only matches leaf attributes
-at top level. `person.name` will match the attribute `name` of a leaf
+at top level. `person.name` matches the attribute `name` of a leaf
 in the top-level object `person`.
 If `person` was itself an object,
 then the masking settings for this path would be ignored, because it
 is not a leaf attribute.